Starytsia

 Starytsia (Стариця, Стариця) is a rural settlement in Chuhuiv Raion, Kharkiv Oblast, Ukraine, located near the border with Russia.
+It belongs to Vovchansk urban hromada, one of the hromadas of Ukraine.

 History

+The village was first mentioned in 1714.

+In the early 1990s, the village included a collective farm named after Michurin, the "Echo" recreation center, a club, a medical center, a police station, a post office, a village council, and a school.
+Until 2020, the village was the administrative center of the Staritsa village council, which also included the village of Izbytske.

-On 18 May 2024 Russian forces claimed to take control of the settlement.
-Ukrainian media has claimed that the village has been liberated and not been in warzone since 22 July 2024.
+On 18 May 2024 Russian forces claimed to have taken control of the settlement.
+Ukrainian media has claimed that the village has been liberated and not been on the frontline since 22 July 2024.
+Since early 2025, it has been contested several times.
+By 26 January 2026, Russian forces captured the village.